-An even more deadly paranormal board game originates from Romania.
+A paranormal board game even more deadly than Jumanji originates from Romania.
 It’s called “Joc De Moarte” which literally translates into “game of death” in Romanian.
 Joc De Moarte was a board game commissioned in the late 1700’s by the infamous Prince Dracula Of Wallachia.
-A prominent second generation member of the global vampire royal family.
-Dracula was bored with the monotony of his daily murders, and blood sucking as the centuries rambled forth before his immortal life.
+A prominent second-generation member of the global vampire royal family.
+Dracula was bored with the monotony of his daily murders, and bloodsucking as the centuries rambled forth before his dark immortal life.
 He wanted a real challenge so he looked to the world of magical practitioners to spice up his daily deadly routine.

-Unfortunately Dracula grew tired of the game, and thought it would be funny to release it into the world to plague humankind.
-By then Dracula, and Dimitri had gone their separate ways so he had a wizard tie the games crystal ball to a crystal ball in his castle so he could watch the mayhem the game caused.
+Unfortunately, Dracula eventually grew tired of the game and thought it would be funny to release it into the world to plague humankind on a random basis.
+Evey cold-hearted supernatural soul loves watching average people enter the frightening world of the paranormal for the first time!
+By then Dracula and Dimitri had gone their separate ways so he had a wizard tie the games crystal ball to a crystal ball in his castle so he could watch the mayhem the game caused.
 It’s also a fair bet that Dimitri can spy on game players at will via his psychic powers.
-The historical record indicates that the first deaths caused by the game occurred sometime in the 1840’s.
-The deadly game has popped up every so often with morbid consequences.
+The historical record indicates that the first deaths caused by the released game occurred sometime in the 1840’s.
+The deadly game has popped up every so often with morbid consequences all around the planet!

 The last recorded sighting was at a Halloween party in Winterset, Iowa in 1977.
-43 people lost their lives, including 27 teens, despite the fact only 6 people were playing the board game.
-The entire large two story home turned into a bloodbath of evil entities unleashed by Dimitri’s deadly spells tied to the seemingly harmless wood, and crystal game.
+43 people lost their lives, including 27 teens, despite the fact, only 6 people were playing the board game.
+The entire large two-story home turned into a bloodbath of evil entities unleashed by Dimitri’s deadly spells tied to the seemingly harmless wood, and crystal game.
 The US Paranormal Defense Agency quickly swooped in and covered up the massacre due to the obvious paranormal nature of the deaths.
 It’s unknown if the game is currently in the Federal government’s custody or if it’s still floating around ready to find it’s way to a new generation of foolish victims.
-Certainly it’s a good sign we haven’t heard anything more about this game since 1977!
+Certainly, it’s a good sign we haven’t heard anything more about this game since 1977!🎲 [Twitter] [Facebook]